-Information: If the problem is related to the display of the outputs and not the processing (the outputs are generated but something in the display doesn't work or no email is sent as error notification), please visit: Output is not displayed / feature is missing in the cloud.
+Information: If the problem is related to the display of the outputs and not the processing (the outputs are generated, but something in the display doesn't work, or no email is sent as error notification).
+For more information, Output is not displayed / feature is missing in the cloud.

-If the project was processed directly on PIX4Dcloud:
+1. If the project was processed directly on PIX4Dcloud:-

 - Create a new project with a reduced number of images.